Rhythm game accessories: The Beatles: Rock Band bass guitar controller

 The bass guitar controller released alongside The Beatles: Rock Band is modeled after the Höfner 500/1 "violin bass" guitar which was famously used by Sir Paul McCartney; however, it is configured for right-handed use, while McCartney's was left-handed, although one can use the "Lefty Flip" option to play left-handed.
 Unlike the bass guitar controller released alongside Rock Band 2, this controller is functionally equivalent to standard guitar controllers.

 Compatibility

 Although generally any guitar controller will work with a given rhythm game, this is not the case universally.
 The following table shows compatibility of various games with appropriate guitar controllers.
-(Rock Band 3 Pro guitar controllers are only compatible with Rock Band 3 and thus are not shown.)
+(Rock Band 3 Pro guitar controllers are only compatible with Rock Band 3 and thus are not shown; likewise, Guitar Hero Live guitars are also not compatible with any other game and thus are not shown.)